Clubs and Leagues: Group Skates

 The Empire Skate Club has had some sort of warm-weather weekend group skate ever since the club formed in 1997.
 For several years it was a regular Sunday morning event, usually meeting at the Merchants Gate/Columbus Circle entrance to Central Park, but around 2005 it became less predictable, meeting at other locations (such as the Central Park Bandshell or at Washington Square Park) and later in the day or on Saturday.

-Empire weekend skates vary quite a bit in distance and pace, depending on who's leading the particular tour.
+Empire weekend skates vary quite a bit in distance and pace, depending on who is leading the particular tour.
 It could be a moderate round-trip skate down to the Battery or up to the Cloisters.
 Sometimes it's akin to a Tuesday nighter but at a Wednesday pace, such as a trip over the bridge to Brooklyn and cruising around Red Hook.
 On the most strenuous side might be a skate out to Coney Island for a hot dog or to a skate-friendly restaurant in Sheepshead Bay, with the hardcore skaters returning to Manhattan by skate and the less hardcore taking the subway.

 You can check the Empire calendar to see what may be on the schedule.
 However, announcements of Empire weekend skates are often made with very short notice, sometimes so little that they don't make it onto the calendar.
 But they are almost certain to be announced via the club's Facebook page, so check there regularly if you are interested.

 Empire Special Events

 In addition to Tuesday Night Skate and weekend skates, the Empire Skate Club organizes a couple special events that are worth highlighting.

 The first weekend of August, Empire organizes the Big Apple Roll, four days (Thursday through Sunday) of group skates, clinics, dining, and other events that attracts skaters from up and down the East Coast.
 Group skate distances vary, some as short as just 10 miles but there will be a couple of 20 or a bit longer.